 For business reasons, many credit card companies sell delinquent accounts after a charge-off occurs.
 (A charge-off is an accounting term whereby the credit card company lists the account as delinquent and uncollectible on its books).
 Charge-offs typically occur about 6 months after a default occurs.
 Many people mistakenly believe that a charge off means that they don’t owe the debt any more, but that belief is entirely false.
+All that it means is that the creditor has some delinquent debt and they are notifying government agencies of that fact.

 I believe the basis of the incorrect assumption that a Collection Agency cannot sue you comes from the fact that you never had a credit account with them.
 While this is true, what you have to understand is that the original credit card company did have the right to sue you once you defaulted on the credit card account.